 Whether the conflict is took place over email, in a meeting, on a call, or in person, make sure that the act of managing the conflict moves into a private arena.
 If the conflict takes place publicly, it can help to simply state that it will be addressed offline or privately and encourage everyone to move on.

-#3.
-Determine the most appropriate medium to deal with the issue.
+3. Determine the appropriate medium

 Similarly to addressing the issue in private, it’s also important to determine what medium is best to deal with any conflict at hand.
 Perhaps an in-person chat or video call is easiest so that body language can be read and difficult emotions can be more easily expressed.